Dorothea Biehl: Biography

 Her play Den listige Optrækkerske (1765), about a woman using men's sexuality as a mean of self confirmation, became a scandal.

 In 1771, she met Johan Bülow, whose position at the royal count inspired Biehl's historical letters about the Danish kings Frederik V, Christian VI, Frederik VI and Christian VII.
 Her correspondence with Johan Bülow, Brevveksling imellem fortrolige venner, was published in 1783.

 She also translated the Quixote into Danish (Den sindriige Adelsmand Don Quixote af Manchas Levnet og Bedrifter, 1776-77).

+Biel has been referred to as the greatest Danish letter writer of the 18th century.
+In 1787, she also wrote her autobiography in the form of one long letter.